 The new penny designs, which appeared on the reverse, or "tails" side, depict four different periods in the life of revered U.S. President Abraham Lincoln.
 While the obverse remains unchanged.
 The United States Mint released the new pennies one at a time, each about three months apart.
 On Feb.
 12, 2009, the Mint released the first penny on the 200th Anniversary of Lincoln's birth.

 Birth and Early Childhood in Kentucky (1809-1816)

-Birth and Early Childhood in Kentucky (1809-1816) - The first of the four new reverse designs for 2009 features Abraham Lincoln's life as a young boy in Kentucky, where he was born in a log cabin.
-U.S. Mint Artistic Infusion Program (AIP) Master Designer Richard Masters created this realistic design, which is different from most grade school textbooks' depictions of Lincoln's cabin.
-In the textbooks, Lincoln's cabin always seemed so neat and clean and perfectly built.
-Most people think this design captures the reality of what a hand-built, early 19th-century log cabin on the American frontier looked like.
-U.S. Mint Sculptor-Engraver Jim Licaretz sculpted for the coin dies based upon the design from Masters.
+The first of the four new reverse designs for 2009 features Abraham Lincoln's life as a young boy in Kentucky, where he was born in a log cabin.
+U.S. Mint Artistic Infusion Program (AIP) Master Designer Richard Masters created this realistic design, different from most grade-school textbooks' depictions of Lincoln's cabin.
+Lincoln's cabin always seemed neat, clean, and perfectly built in the books.
+Most people think this design captures the reality of what a hand-built, early 19th-century log cabin looked like on the American frontier.
+U.S. Mint Sculptor-Engraver Jim Licaretz sculpted the coin dies based upon the design from Masters.

 02 of 06

 Lincoln's Formative Years in Indiana (1816-1830)